1996 Mount Everest disaster: Radios

 There were several issues and problems with radios and their use on summit day.
 Scott Fischer's sardar did not have a company-issued radio, but did have a "small yellow" radio that was owned by Sandy Pittman.
 Rob Hall's team also had an issue with a radio during a discussion over oxygen bottles that caused confusion.

-The 1996 Season after this disaster
+The 1996 season after this disaster

 1996 is statistically curious as the fatality rates on Everest in the 1996 season were statistically lower than normal.
 The record number of 12 fatalities in the 1996 spring climbing season was 3% of the 398 climbers who had ascended above Base Camp—slightly below the historical average of 3.3% at that time.
-Additionally, a total of 84 climbers reached the summit that season, giving a fatality-to-summit ratio of 1 in 7—significantly less than the historical average of 1 in 4 prior to 1996.
+Additionally, a total of 84 climbers reached the summit that season, giving a fatality-to-summit ratio of 1 to 7—significantly less than the historical average of 1 to 4 prior to 1996.
 Accounting for the increased volume of climbers in 1996 compared with previous years, the fatality rates on Everest dropped considerably, meaning that 1996 was statistically a safer-than-average year.